Hamlet chicken processing plant fire: Emergency response and casualties

 Brad Roe attempted to call the fire department (Hamlet had no generalized 9-1-1 emergency dial system) but the telephone lines were inoperable.
 He then drove his car a few blocks over to the Hamlet Fire Department, arriving at 8:22 a.m..
 Only two firefighters were on duty at the time, including Captain Calvin White.
 Roe told White, "We got a fire at Imperial Foods.
 Help us!
 Help us quick!"
 He did not mention that workers were still in the plant.
 Captain White responded to the incident at 8:24 a.m. and reached the scene three minutes later.
 Upon his arrival, White realized that the fire was serious and sent a mutual aid call to the Rockingham Fire Department.
 By this time about 20 workers were lying on the ground outside the facility; three were dead.
 Neighboring residents, hearing screams and seeing smoke from the plant, went to rouse the truck driver.
 Hamlet municipal workers chained the dumpster to a tractor and pulled it away from the building to create an opening for workers to escape.
 Imperial maintenance worker Bobby Quick eventually managed to kick open the north exterior door in the breakroom, rupturing discs in his spine in the process.
 This door allowed 10 workers to flee while Quick recovered a woman in a different room and led her outside.
 Another exit was opened by an employee from the outside.

-The first two firefighters on scene administered oxygen to the escaped plant workers and performed cardiopulmonary resuscitation on a few.
+The first two firefighters on scene administered oxygen to escaped plant workers and performed cardiopulmonary resuscitation on some.
 Once the first responders realized the extent of the emergency, they extended the mutual aid call to the East Rockingham and North Side Fire Departments.
 Hamlet Fire Chief David Fuller took charge of the emergency response.
 Fuller and the Hamlet Fire Department also asked for assistance from the Cordova Fire Department (located 8.5 miles, or 13.7 km, away), ostensibly because of their experience with complex fires.
 Additionally, Fuller appealed for assistance from Richmond County Emergency Medical Services units and rescue groups in Ellerbe and Hoffman.
 Over 100 medical and emergency service personnel ultimately went to the scene and local government resources were allocated under Hamlet's city disaster plan.